-It is because of our congenital predisposition to sin against one another that we have laws to begin with, the insistent penalties of which are designed to influence decisions we make to act or not on the innately sinful inclinations that arise in our hearts toward each other.
+It is because of our congenital predisposition to sin that we have laws to begin with, the penalties of which are designed to influence decisions we make to act or not on the innately sinful inclinations that arise within our hearts toward each other.

 And therein lies the rub for you and me as it relates to the concept of social justice.